paulkarpenko/us-code-ui/uscode/title-16-conservation/chapter-87a-modernizing-access-to-public-land.md

 **(c) Effect** Geographic information system data made publicly available under subsection (a) shall not disclose information regarding the nature, location, character, or ownership of historic, paleontological, or archaeological resources, consistent with applicable law.

+### Statutory Notes

+#### Amendments
+2025—Subsec. (a)(4).
+Pub.
+L. 118–234 substituted “regulated or closed” for “permanently restricted or prohibited”.

 <a id="section-6855"></a>
 ## § 6855.
 Cooperation and coordination
 **(a) Third-party providers** The Secretaries may enter into an agreement with a third party to carry out any provision of this chapter.

-**(b) US Geological Survey** The Secretaries may work with the Director of the United States Geological Survey to collect, aggregate, digitize, standardize, or publish data on behalf of the Secretary of the Interior to meet the requirements of this chapter.
+**(b) US Geological Survey** The Secretaries shall work with the Director of the United States Geological Survey to collect, aggregate, digitize, standardize, or publish data on behalf of the Secretaries to meet the requirements of this chapter.

+### Statutory Notes

+#### Amendments
+2025—Subsec. (b).
+Pub.
+L. 118–234 substituted “shall” for “may” and “the Secretaries” for “the Secretary of the Interior”.

 <a id="section-6856"></a>